Family Respite Service

 - Spending time with other children in the family

-Meanwhile, parents also have the comfort of knowing that their child is being cared for by a dedicated and well-trained UCP team member.
+When using UCP’s Family Respite Service, parents have the comfort of knowing that their child is being cared for in their home by a dedicated and well-trained UCP respite worker.

-UCP provides respite services across our eight counties, including cities like Davis, Woodland, Winters, West Sacramento, Roseville, Rocklin, Elk Grove, Placerville, Auburn, Granite Bay and Citrus Heights.
+UCP provides respite services across our Yolo, Sacramento, Placer, Nevada and El Dorado counties including cities like Woodland, Winters, West Sacramento, Roseville, Rocklin, Elk Grove, Placerville, Auburn, Granite Bay and Citrus Heights.

 It goes without saying that caregiving is a difficult job, but few know just how devastating the results can be when a family does not receive respite care.
 According to the National Family Caregivers Association: